 To facilitate this work, Professor Cardinal will be invited to take part in meetings of various committees, including the Standing Commission on Francophone Affairs and Official Languages and the SEM Steering Committee.
 She will also consult with various key stakeholders, including associate vice-presidents, vice-deans and service directors.

 As part of her mandate, Professor Cardinal will establish a working group comprising professors, administrative and support staff and students.
-She will receive administrative support from the senior language policy officer, a member of the Vice-President, Academic and Provost's administrative team.
+She will receive administrative support from the senior language policy officer, a member of the Provost and Vice-President, Academic Affairs' administrative team.

 Linda Cardinal is a professor at the School of Political Studies and holds the Chair in Canadian Francophonie and Public Policies at the University of Ottawa.
 She is internationally recognized for her work on the comparative analysis of language regimes, constitutionalism, citizenship and minorities.

 She has written and edited numerous works on language policy and the public participation of linguistic minorities in Canada, Quebec and Europe in the fields of justice, mental health, education and municipal politics.
 Read Linda's full biography.